devilstein1/hermit/Readme.md

 ## ⚙️ Configuration

-For complex scripts, encryption layers can be toggled in `settings.json`:
+Encryption layers can be toggled in `settings.json`:

 ```json
 {